 On top of that, extended easy training teaches the body to utilize fat better and builds a leaner body.

-Professional athletes (regardless of the race distance) usually start their season with a 3-4 week training camp where they focus mostly on Zone 1 & 2 training.
+Professional athletes (regardless of the race distance) usually start their season with a 3-4 week training camp where they focus on adding lots of volume in aerobic zone.
 Every day they would put in 5-6 hours of easy work to train the heart, focus on the form, as well as work on the base muscle strength.

-• Long base-building sessions of over 90 minutes entirely in Zone 2
+• Long base-building sessions of over 90 minutes entirely at Zone 2 heart rate

 • Aerobic ‘maintenance’ sessions of ~30 to 90 minutes with varying intensity

-Zone 3 training – aerobic endurance / marathon pace
+Zone 3 heart rate – aerobic endurance / marathon pace

 Target heart rate: 70% – 80% of Heart Rate Reserve (HRR)